micro/micro/docs/reference/README.md

 hello
 ```

-We can save an other key too and read all values in one go with the dot notation:
+We can save another key too and read all values in one go with the dot notation:

 ```sh
 $ micro config set helloworld.someotherkey "Hi there!"